nafg/gitlab-ci-runner-scala/README.md

 A runner for GitLab CI written in Scala (based on https://github.com/virtualmarc/gitlab-ci-runner-win)

+Because it runs on the JVM, it's platform agnostic.

+Note: It does not generate SSH keys for you.
+It expects to find the public key in $HOME/.ssh/id_rsa.pub.

 Usage:
  - Run `sbt package` to create the jar file
  - Run something to the effect of